BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/TechStarters_CTF.md

 ```
 Well this folder has a long name😂.
 It has no file in it actually.

 If you take a good look at the folder name you'll see something similar to a jwt token, yup ```eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6InRzY0NURntpX2FtX2hlcmV9IiwiaWF0IjoxNTE2MjM5MDIyfQ.5aW29xJgAVDxEfpPeERVqxJVKnJByJYN3tEXC2meIus``` this looks like a jwt token.
-Lets crack this using an online tool.
+Lets decode this using an online tool.
 You can crack it [here](https://jwt.io/)

 ![image](https://github.com/BlackAnon22/BlackAnon22.github.io/assets/67879936/d42b3278-0f52-4162-8dff-c52b53691e8c)